 She is currently chair of the board of Vantage Point, an organization that provides leadership and governance education for not-for-profit leaders in British Columbia.
 She is also a director of PHS Community Services Society, an organization dedicated to providing housing, service and advocacy for poorly served members of Vancouver’s downtown east side and beyond.
 She is a former board member of OEM Remanufacturing, a wholly owned subsidiary of Finning International Inc.

 In 2014, Rebecca was a candidate for Diversity 50 (Canada’s only national database of qualified, diverse candidates for corporate board appointments).
 She is a graduate of the ICD-Rotman Director Education Program and achieved her ICD.D designation in 2016.

 She holds a PhD in industrial/organizational psychology from the University of Guelph.

 “I have fond memories of canvassing my neighborhood for Heart & Stroke as a young girl, connecting with our community and sharing stories of heart health and stroke awareness.
 Knowing that access to information and early intervention vastly improves health outcomes, I look forward to connecting more Canadians through Heart & Stroke’s important cause.”

-Alison Twiner is group director of global marketing solutions at Facebook Canada where, since 2010, she has worked with the team responsible for building strategic marketing relationships and delivering business solutions for Canada’s largest marketers and agencies.
+Alison Twiner was group director of global marketing solutions at Facebook Canada where, since 2010, she worked with the team responsible for building strategic marketing relationships and delivering business solutions for Canada’s largest marketers and agencies.
 Throughout her career Alison has used her curiosity about communications, technology and media to deliver strategic and tactical solutions for companies building their businesses online.
 Prior to Facebook, Alison held a similar role building the business of Google Canada.
 She has a BA with distinction from McGill University.